Precise predictions for double-Higgs production via vector-boson fusion: Results

 In Fig.~\ref{fig:pT}, several transverse-momentum distributions are shown.
 The first two are the transverse momentum of the hardest jet and second hardest jet.
 Comparing the EW corrections to the QCD ones, we observe that their shapes are rather similar.
 These corrections are driven by Sudakov logarithms that grow negatively large towards the high-energy region.
 In this case, high energy refers to the high transverse momenta.
 For the hardest jet, it goes to about $-25\%$ at $400\GeV$, while for the second hardest jet, the value $-25\%$ is reached already at $200\GeV$.
 Concerning the transverse momenta of the Higgs bosons, ordered by their transverse momentum, the overall behaviour is similar and the corrections grow smoothly towards higher momenta.
 It is interesting to notice that in this case the difference between the full and the VBF computation is of $10\%$ to $20\%$ at $400\GeV$.
 This is the most striking effect of the VBF approximation that we have observed in the present study.
 But it happens in a rather suppressed part of the phase space.
 For other distributions, the results are very much in line with Ref.~\cite{Heinemeyer:2013tqa} where the difference between the full and the VBF computation have been found to be small.

 The rapidity distributions of the hardest jet and Higgs boson are shown in Fig.~\ref{fig:y}.
 For the rapidity distribution of the hardest jet, the NLO QCD corrections go from $-20\%$ at $0$ rapidity to about $+4\%$ at $4.5$ rapidity.
 The NNLO QCD corrections are smaller and vary within $4\%$ across the phase space.
 The NLO EW corrections, on the other hand, hardly change over the displayed rapidity range and essentially inherit the overall normalisation.
 The rapidity distribution of the hardest Higgs boson displays even more stable corrections.
 The NLO QCD corrections fluctuate by less than $5\%$ over the whole spectrum and the NNLO QCD corrections are also very stable (few per cent variation).
 The NLO EW corrections show a small shape distortion at the per-cent level.
 In both cases, the difference between the full and the VBF computation is minimal and do not exceed few per cent.
 Note also that for these distributions, the NNLO non-factorisable corrections are rather suppressed with small variations over the kinematic range shown.
+They largely inherit the corrections observed at the level of the fiducial cross section.